heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 Hopefully it's clear that if a client adds an item to her cart in Beijing and then 10 seconds later checks her cart in Paris, she should see the same thing.
 Well, not exactly - remember, the network is unreliable, and Beijing's `synchronize` messages might have been dropped, delayed, or reordered.
 But no worries!
 Beijing is `synchronizing` again in another 10 seconds.
 This should remind you of Dynamo's gossip and propagation: nodes are constantly attempting to converge.

 Both systems are eventually consistent - the difference here is our Javascript shopping cart displays *strong* eventual consistency.
-It's strong because it requires no specialized resolution.
+It's strong because the resolution strategy is built in.
+In order words, the carts know *how to handle inconsistency*, rather than simply asking the programmer what to do.
 When a node transmits its state to another node, there's absolutely no question about how to integrate that state into the current one.
 There's no conflict.
+This is certainly an improvement from Dynamo.

-### The Intern
+## The Intern: A Lack of Guarantees
 Unfortunately Jerry, the intern, has found your code.
 He'd like to add `remove` functionality to the cart.
 So he makes the following changes:

 ```javascript